shaneahern/stocksprout/REPLIT_DEPLOYMENT_GUIDE.md

 ## 🎉 You're Ready!

-Your FutureVest app is production-ready and can handle real users, real contributions, and real portfolios.
+Your StockSprout app is production-ready and can handle real users, real contributions, and real portfolios.
 Everything is functional and tested!

 **Enjoy your deployed application!** 🚀